djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 1. Select **Add datasets**

 1. Review the datasets that have been added.
-You should a SQL table and an ADLSGen2 folder added to your data share.
+You should have a SQL table and an ADLSGen2 folder added to your data share.

 1. Select **Continue**

 1. In this screen, you can add recipients to your data share.
 The recipients you add will receive invitations to your data share.
-For the purpose of this lab, you must add in 3 e-mail addresses:
+For the purpose of this lab, you must add in 2 e-mail addresses:

-    1. An e-mail address that you have access to in this lab through a web based email client such as outlook or gmail.
-You will need to access the invitation when you switch to the consumer flow later in the lab.
     1. The e-mail address of the Azure subscription you are in.
-This can be found in the top right hand corner of the Azure portal.

         ![Add recipients](./assets/images/add-recipients.png)